Physics Ph.D. (Ithaca)

 Fall, Dec.
 15; no spring admission

 Most entering students have completed an undergraduate program in physics, including such courses as analytical mechanics, electricity and magnetism, optics and wave motion, electronics, and atomic physics; some advanced undergraduate laboratory work in physics is also expected.
 Knowledge of linear algebra, differential equations, and vector calculus is essential.
 Additional study in mathematics is desirable.
 The quality of undergraduate work and promise for graduate work are weighted more heavily than the extent of undergraduate study in physics and related subjects.
 Some entering students enroll in one or more undergraduate courses to make up deficiencies.

 All international applicants must demonstrate proficiency in the English language.
-International students demonstrate proficiency by submitting official test scores from TOEFL (Test of English as a Foreign Language (TOEFL) is required for applicants whose native language is not English.
-Scores must be officially reported by the Educational Testing Service to the Cornell Graduate School (Institution Code #2098, Department Code #76).
+International students demonstrate proficiency by submitting official test scores from TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
+TOEFL scores must be officially reported by the Educational Testing Service to the Cornell Graduate School (Institution Code #2098, Department Code #76).
 Scores must arrive by the December 15 deadline.
 Note: If your name on the exam does not match your name on the application, please notify us of the discrepancy.
 Please note that the minimum IBT TOEFL scores required for consideration are: